Web typography: Microsoft's Core fonts for the Web

 Since being released under Microsoft's Core fonts for the Web program, Arial, Georgia, and Verdana have become three de facto fonts of the Web.

 To ensure that all Web users had a basic set of fonts, Microsoft started the Core fonts for the Web initiative in 1996 (terminated in 2002).
-Released fonts include Arial, Courier New, Times New Roman, Comic Sans, Impact, Georgia, Trebuchet, Webdings and Verdana—under an EULA that made them freely distributable but also limited some rights to their use.
+Released fonts include Arial, Courier New, Times New Roman, Comic Sans, Impact, Georgia, Trebuchet, Webdings and Verdana—under a EULA that made them freely distributable but also limited some rights to their use.
 Their high penetration rate has made them a staple for Web designers.
 However, most Linux distributions don't include these fonts by default.

 CSS2 attempted to increase the tools available to Web developers by adding font synthesis, improved font matching and the ability to download remote fonts.

 Some CSS2 font properties were removed from CSS2.1 and later included in CSS3.